Scott Bridgeway

-Ruchaun Maurice Akers Jr., better known by his stage name Scott Bridgeway, is an American songwriter and record producer, best known for his contributions to Kendrick Lamar album GNX, co-writing Baby Keem single "Family Ties", as well as his contributions to Kanye West album Donda 2.
+Ruchaun Maurice Akers Jr., better known by his stage name Scott Bridgeway, is an American songwriter and record producer.
+He is known for his contributions to Kendrick Lamar album GNX (2024), co-writing Baby Keem's 2021 single "Family Ties", and Kanye West's album Donda 2 (2022).
 He is currently signed to Universal Music Publishing Group.

 Career

 Musical beginnings

 Akers grew up in Roanoke, Virginia, but moved with his mother to North Carolina when he was nine and began constructing his own beats and samples on computer software and drum machines during middle school.
 His break came when he was playing Call of Duty with a group of players he didn't know during COVID-19 while his music played in the background: one of the other players was producer Cardo Got Wings, who sent a comment that he loved the beats playing in the background.
 Several months later, Cardo Got Wings sent some ideas for Baby Keem, and wanted Akers to create some productions, which were accepted, resulting in inclusion on Baby Keem debut album The Melodic Blue.